camaraproject/Governance/documentation/API-Onboarding-and-Lifecycle.md

 - Lack of participation of a Sandbox API repository within two consecutive CAMARA release cycles
 - Lack of participation of an Incubating or Graduated API repository within two consecutive CAMARA release cycle, if there would be changes necessary to stay aligned with the CAMARA Guidelines
 - TSC is in charge of proposing and validating the transition of a repository to a Archived Stage
+- Archived repositories may include proposals that were previously frozen and never progressed to onboarding or implementation.

 **Characteristics:**
 - APIs in this stage are retained for historical reference but are not recommended for use.